Giant (Dungeons & Dragons)

 In the Dungeons & Dragons fantasy role-playing game, giants are a collection of very large humanoid creatures based on giants of legend, or in third edition, a "creature type".

 Description

-Giants are humanoid creatures of great strength and size with a self-involved social focus.
+Giants are humanoid creatures of great strength and size with a self-involved social focus and are usually presented as the "bad guys" in the game.
 They "often create their own societies away from the other races".
 All giants have low-light vision.
 As a group, they have no other special abilities or immunities.
 Dwarves have a bonus to their armor class against attacks from creatures of the giant type, due to their experience with fighting these oversized foes.

 Creative origins

 Giants are based both on the giants from mythology and those appearing in J.R.R.
 Tolkien's work.
 Their stone-throwing ability indicates their creative roots in wargaming.

 Publication history

 Giants were some of the earliest creatures introduced in the D&D game, appearing in the first 1974 edition.